Several factors determine what we can collect.

 If the sound recording owner has already claimed a video — when no one else was claiming its composition share — we would be able to receive an adjustment payment for royalties earned from the previous claim.

 Other situations affect whether we can collect retroactively on YouTube, including whether a clip had different content owners in the past or conflicting owners currently.
-If you have a question about a specific video, feel free to share its link using the Songtrust support form.
+If you have a question about a specific video, feel free to reach out to our Client Support Team by submitting a ticket through our Support Form.
+This form can be found within your client dashboard when you log into your account.

 Want to keep up with Songtrust for frequent music and publishing updates?